 - Conduct all activities under qualified leadership, safe conditions, and the policies of the chartered organization and the BSA

-I really don’t understand why the first two pages of the Scoutmaster Handbook aren’t the Oath and Law, the aims and methods of Scouting, the five promises that Scouting makes to the boy, and the above list of duties.
+I really don’t understand why the first two pages of the Troop Leader Guidebook aren’t the Oath and Law, the aims and methods of Scouting, the five promises that Scouting makes to the boy, and the above list of duties.

-If you aren’t familiar with the five promises, look at page 1 of the 11th edition handbook or page 13 of the 12th edition, the latest one.
+If you aren’t familiar with the five promises, look at page 1 of the 11th edition handbook or page 13 of the 12th edition.
 They’ve been recast as questions in the 12th edition.
+They aren’t in the 14th edition, so you can read them in my post The Five Promises of Scouting.

 Books

 Senior Patrol Leader Handbook is what the Scoutmaster Handbook should have been, a concise, comprehensive guide to running a troop.
-It even includes a nice scorecard for your troop’s program.
-If you have a choice between reading the SM Handbook and the SPL Handbook, read this one.
+It even includes a self-assessment for your troop’s program that I’ve never seen anywhere else.
+If you have a choice between reading the Troop Leader Guidebook and the SPL Handbook, read this one.
 And get one for your SPL.
+And then go get the Troop Leader Guidebook

-The Scoutmaster’s Other Handbook by Mark Ray.
+The Scoutmaster’s Other Handbook by Mark Ray, who also wrote the new Troop Leader Guidebook.
 If you went to every roundtable for five years, and they were really great roundtables, you wouldn’t need this book.
 On the other hand, that would take five years.
 Get it, read it.
 You’ll return to it again and again.
 Also check out the free discussion guide from the book’s site, that has some excellent questions for improving your troop.

 NOLS Wilderness Guide by Mark Harvey.
 I own a lot of books about backpacking, and this one stands out as the best.
 The only weaknesses are the NOLS cooking method (from scratch, takes some dedication) and no real info on going light (see the next book).